-For the follow-up outcome in panel (b), the budget used in the experiment increases due to the addition of the three expensive baseline outcomes to the pool of covariates.
+For the case where the follow-up math score is the outcome to be predicted in panel (b), the budget used in the experiment increases due to the addition of the three expensive baseline outcomes to the pool of covariates.
 All three methods select no covariates and exhaust the budget by using the maximum feasible sample size of 6,755, which is almost nine times larger than the sample size in the experiment.
 The implied precision of the treatment effect estimator improves by about 47% relative to the experiment, which translates into the covariate selection methods requiring less than half of the experimental budget to achieve the same precision as in the experiment.
-These are substantial statistical and economic gains from using our proposed procedure.
+These are striking statistical and economic gains from using our proposed procedure to choose covariates (in the case where covariates are mainly useful to improve the precision of the treatment effect estimator).